Our Team - Jeremy Jones

 Personal Narrative

-Jeremy joined Nicoll Black & Feig in 2011.
-His practice focuses primarily on admiralty and maritime litigation, including claims arising from vessel casualties, cargo damage or loss, marine pollution, and personal injury.
+Jeremy’s practice focuses primarily on admiralty and maritime litigation, including claims arising from vessel casualties, cargo damage or loss, marine pollution, and personal injury.
 Jeremy’s practice places a particular emphasis on matters involving the unique maritime remedies of arrest, attachment, and limitation of liability.
-Jeremy also advises clients on contractual matters including charter parties, service contracts, and contracts of carriage.
+Jeremy also advises clients on contractual matters including moorage agreements, charter parties, salvage contracts, and contracts of carriage.

 Prior to joining the firm, Jeremy spent many years working as a commercial fisherman in Alaska’s groundfish and crab fisheries, with the bulk of his time spent aboard shore-based catcher vessels in the Bering Sea pollock fleet.
 Due to his extensive sea-going experience, Jeremy is regularly involved in matters requiring shipboard investigations.